 Frequently Asked Questions

 There are two times when blind baking is necessary: when making a custard pie or when the pie filling is unbaked.
-With a custard pie, like a pumpkin pie, the moisture in the filling can make the crust soggy before it has time to actually bake.
-When adding a No Bake pie filling, you must blind bake the crust, cool it, then add the no bake filling.
+With a custard pies, like a pumpkin pies, the moisture in the filling can make the crust soggy before it has time to actually bake.

 To prevent shrinkage, or slopping down into the pie plate while blind baking, be sure to use enough pie weights.
 This will prevent the pie crust from shrinking.